Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size: 14–18 Pounds

-The Pug is a gentle and sweet-natured dog, although it can be playful and is known for being a comical, funny dog.
-It is recognizable for its bug eyes and unique expression.
+The Pug is a gentle and sweet-natured dog, although they can be playful and are known for being a comical, funny dog.
+They are recognizable for their bug eyes and unique expression.
 The breed doesn’t require a lot of exercise but is almost always up for a game.

-Its small size, loving nature, and playful character have made the Pug one of the most popular breeds in the US and around the world.
+The Pug’s small size, loving nature, and playful character have made them one of the most popular breeds in the US and around the world.

 Newfoundland dog breed outdoors